-Malai Kofta has to be one of the most decadent dishes in Indian cuisine and it’s certainly one of my favorites.
+Malai Kofta has to be one of the most decadent dishes in Indian cuisine and it’s certainly one of my favourites.
 The amazing kofta potato dumplings are crisp and golden on the outside and super soft and fluffy inside and are accompanied by the most wonderful silky, creamy, buttery sauce that’s perfumed with fragrant Indian spices.
-Usually, when making this dish, it uses a myriad of different spices, so to make life a little easier, I decided to use our South Indian Sambar spice mix that works perfectly with the rich, creamy sauce and sweet tomatoes and onions.
+Usually when making this dish, it uses a myriad of different spices, so to make life a little easier, I decided to use our South Indian Sambar spice mix that works perfectly with the rich, creamy sauce and sweet tomatoes and onions.

 This one takes a little extra effort by making the kofta balls as well as the curry sauce, but I can tell you, it’s well worth it!

 Curry Sth Indian Sambar Spice – Mild

 This fragrant masala spice mix is made with fenugreek seeds, coriander seeds, cumin seeds, curry leaves, and other aromatics and is an essential ingredient in the ubiquitous split-pea stew of South India.